 Corning is full of glass-related opportunities.
 During summer and winter intensive courses, we offer a variety of activities to students.
 A schedule of tours, lectures by glass experts, artist presentations, and other opportunities will be given to participants upon their arrival to their classes.
-The Studio offers wi-fi throughout its facilities, and a computer with internet access, available for student use.
+The Studio offers free wi-fi throughout its facilities, and a computer with internet access, available for student use.

 Many shops and restaurants are within walking distance from The Studio.
 For more information on local amenities and student resources please see the Welcome Packet.

 Each course is limited to a maximum of nine students to ensure individual attention.

 College credit is available through Corning Community College.
 In certain cases, an additional fee is required.
 Please inquire for further details.